Latino Social Science Pipeline Initiative

 Current News:

 The workshop series creates mentorship links among faculty, postdocs, and graduate students.
-During the workshops, graduate students, postdocs, and faculty share research in progress and receive feedback from a community of engaged scholars in the Latinx Social Sciences.
+During the workshops, graduate students, postdocs, and faculty share research in progress and receive feedback from a community of engaged scholars in the Latino Social Sciences.

-For more information about the workshop series and to RSVP for the next session, please contact: luis.hernandez@berkeley.edu
+For more information about the workshop series and to RSVP for the next session, please contact luis.hernandez@berkeley.edu

 Students in Campus